-A detailed list of contracts is attached to these TOR (as Annex 4.6)].
+A indicative list of contracts (under review/validation by AFD) is attached to these TOR (as Annex 4.6)].
+This indicative procurement plan is subject to modification.

 1.3.4 Restrictions to the Scope of Work

 The auditor reports to the Contracting Authority as soon as possible about any limitations in the scope of work he/she may find prior to or during the audit.